 Lindsay received her Master’s degree in Biological Anthropology from the University of Iowa in 2004, and has studied fossil and human bone collections across five continents with major grant support from the National Science Foundation (United States) and the Wenner-Gren Foundation for Anthropological Research.

-In 2013, Lindsay was one of six Advance Cave Archaeologists (nicknamed the "Underground Astronauts") chosen to excavate the newly discovered human relative, Homo naledi, from deep within the Rising Star cave system in the Cradle of Humankind (South Africa).
-The Rising Star Expedition, as it was called, was directed by National Geographic Explorer-in-Residence Prof Lee Berger, and received the South African National Research Foundation’s Science Team Award in 2014.
-From 2016-2019, Lindsay developed and managed the National Geographic-sponsored “Umsuka” Public Palaeoanthropology Project in Johannesburg, South Africa, and her personal educational and philanthropic work was spotlighted recently on a National Geographic Explorer advertisement aired on DSTV in Africa during 2018.
+In 2013, Lindsay was one of six Advance Cave Archaeologists (known colloquially as the "Underground Astronauts") selected to excavate within the Rising Star cave system in the Cradle of Humankind (South Africa).
+The 2013 Rising Star Expedition, directed by Lee Berger (Wits U.), included senior scientists and CARTA Members John Hawks (U.W.- Madison) and Steven Churchill (Duke University).
+All original team members (including Lindsay) received the South African National Research Foundation’s Science Team Award in 2014.
+As a National Geographic Explorer, Lindsay developed and managed the National Geographic-sponsored Umsuka Public Palaeoanthropology Project in the Cradle of Humankind World Heritage Site (CoH WHS) in South Africa from Westbury Township, Johannesburg, between 2016-2019.

 To learn more about how to Support CARTA or to simply chat more about the wonders of anthropogeny in general, you may reach Lindsay at firstname.lastname@example.org.